natep/ChainableCommands/README.md

         print("Failed with error: \(error)")
     }
 ```

+The commands will be executed in order and if an error occurs at any point, processing will stop and the provided error handler will be executed.

 ## Roadmap
 This is an early iteration of this concept, and may change.
 The repo also contains a Playground, which you can use to try this out.
 I am planning to make it available as a CocoaPod.